sunnyhq-shi/wishart-rejection-sampling/README.md

 - The proper prior requires the prior mode $(\beta-1)/(\beta\eta)$ to lie strictly above $(p-1)/2$, or there's no valid interior starting point.
 - `wishart_inference()` catches genuine numerical/convergence failures internally and returns `list(error = "...")` rather than raising, so a batch job over many datasets won't die on one bad case.
 The lower-level `mode_alphaEM()` / `rejection_sampler()` functions always raise directly — useful when you want failures to surface immediately during development.

-## License

-Add a license of your choosing (e.g. MIT) before publishing.